Voles in the Garden

 Protect your trees and plants with hardware cloth.

-If voles are gnawing on saplings, 1⁄4-inch mesh or hardware cloth can be wrapped around tree trunks and buried about 6-8 inches deep in the ground around the trunks.
-The same size hardware cloth can be laid on the ground after planting vegetable and flower seeds.
+If voles are gnawing on saplings, 1⁄4-inch mesh or hardware cloth can be wrapped around tree trunks, buried 6-8 inches deep, and bent outward at a 90° angle underground.
+Quarter-inch or 1⁄2” hardware cloth can be laid on the ground after planting vegetable and flower seeds.
 As the plants grow through the mesh the voles will be blocked from reaching roots and tubers.

 Repellents chase voles away.